Teddy-Polkosnik/Hybrid-Propulsion-Development-Portfolio/README.md

 # Hybrid-Propulsion-Development Portfilio
 Leading the Developing NYU's First Ever Hybrid Propulsion Rocket.
-This is meant to showcase the work of Teddy Polkosnik.
+This is meant to showcase the work of only Teddy Polkosnik.

 # Portfolio Contents
 - Design Reviews